My recent publications include:

 Wider impact

-My work has been cited in Air Mail, Archaeology Today, Australian Journal of Political Science, Baker Street Journal, BBC News website, British Art Journal, British Journal of Healthcare Management, British Politics, Buzz, Buzzfeed, Byline Times, Canadian Journal of History, Chap, CityAM, Conservative History Journal, ConservativeHome, Country Life, Daily Express, Daily Mail, Daily Mirror, Daily Telegraph, Economic History Review, Economic Times of India, Economist, Enterprise & Society, Études Anglaises, Evening Standard, Femmes d'Aujourd'hui, Fence, Ferret, Financial Times, Global Food History, Guardian, Hansard, Hello!, Herald Scotland, Historical Journal, HIstorical Research, History News Network, History Today, Huffington Post, iNews, Independent, Indian Historical Review, Insider, Journal of Criminal Law, Journal of Liberal History, Journal of Occupational & Organizational Psychology, Journal of Politics, Journal of Romanian Literary Studies, Journal of the Society of Architectural Historians, LabourList, Lady, Liberator, London Journal, London Review of Books, Management & Organizational History, Metro, Le Monde, National, Observer, L’Official, Oldie, Pakistan Journal of Criminology, People's Friend, Perspective, Policy Quarterly, Political Studies, Press Gazette, Private Eye.
-L’Est Républicain, Scotsman, Scottish Historical Review, Sherlock Holmes Journal, Society, Spectator, Sphere, Der Spiegel, The Sun, Sunday Times, Tatler, The Times, Times Literary Supplement, Urban History, Varsity, Wales Online and the Week; plus across dozens of books, pamphlets and PhD theses.
+My work has been cited in Air Mail, Archaeology Today, Australian Journal of Political Science, Baker Street Journal, BBC Culture website, BBC News website, The Bookseller, British Art Journal, British Journal of Healthcare Management, British Politics, Buzz, Buzzfeed, Byline Times, Canadian Journal of History, The Chap, CityAM, Conservative History Journal, ConservativeHome, Country Life, Daily Express, Daily Mail, Daily Mirror, Daily Telegraph, Economic History Review, Economic Times of India, Economist, Enterprise & Society, Études Anglaises, Evening Standard, Femmes d'Aujourd'hui, The Fence, The Ferret, Financial Times, Gentleman’s Journal, Global Food History, Guardian, Hansard, Hello!, Herald Scotland, Historical Journal, Historical Research, History News Network, History Today, Huffington Post, iNews, Independent, Indian Historical Review, Insider, Journal of Criminal Law, Journal of Liberal History, Journal of Occupational & Organizational Psychology, Journal of Politics, Journal of Romanian Literary Studies, Journal of the Society of Architectural Historians, LabourList, Lady, Liberator, Literary Review, London Journal, London Review of Books, Management & Organizational History, Metro, Le Monde, National, New Criterion, Observer, L’Official, Oldie, L'Opinion, Pakistan Journal of Criminology, People's Friend, Perspective, Policy Quarterly, Political Studies, Press Gazette, Private Eye, The Rake, L’Est Républicain, Scotsman, Scottish Historical Review, Sherlock Holmes Journal, Society, Spear’s, Spectator, Sphere, Der Spiegel, The Sun, Sunday Times, Tatler, The Times, Times Literary Supplement, Urban History, Varsity, La Voz de Galicia, Wales Online, Washington Examiner and the Week; plus across dozens of books, pamphlets and PhD theses.